markusressel/ESPHome-IR-Remote-Light/README.md

 Add the ESPHome device to Home Assistant via the "Integrations" page.
 The sensors and buttons will automatically appear.

+# Attributions

+The setup to find out the IR codes was done using this very helpful thread on the Home Assistant forums: [Faking an IR remote control using ESPHome](https://community.home-assistant.io/t/faking-an-ir-remote-control-using-esphome/369071)

+Many thanks to all the people who contributed to the [ESPHome][esphome] project.

 # License

 CC0 see [LICENSE](LICENSE)